HastarTara/The_Oddysey/README.md

 to do:

+  -

+  - Download Google Clasp for local GAS editing and deployment to GDrive? doesn't add much though... maybe nicer hotkey workflow

+  - Write a master script to run all the individual scripts when they've all been run and tested individually - would require a master mode flag to be passed as a parameter to each script that they have a default setting for. (start this on next script?)

-  - add the script that generated the pano csv to github. same for the GAS scripts but REMOVE CREDS LIKE GITHUB TOKEN
+  - Add the script that generated the Streetview Panos CSV to github. same for the GAS scripts but REMOVE CREDS LIKE GITHUB TOKEN

   - I have the CSV of random streetview panos.
 Implement the GAS that will post it to TheOddysey